Introduction

 = note: integers must be initialized

-error: Undefined Behavior: using uninitialized data, but this operation requires initialized memory
+error: Undefined Behavior: reading memory at alloc133[0x0..0x1], but memory is uninitialized at [0x0..0x1], and this operation requires initialized memory

 --> examples/unsafe_2.rs:5:38